— We take our content seriously. This article was written by a real person at BREL.

 Bank appraisals have been a normal part of the real estate process for many, many years.
 They are also one of the most important parts of processing for your lender.

-For the last few years, Canadian banks have been performing appraisals on properties.
-Let’s face it – you may have offered $779,000 for the home of your dreams, but if that house is really only worth $750,000, the bank has a lot to lose if you default on your payments.
+Let’s face it – you may have offered $950,000 for the home of your dreams, but if that home is really only worth $900,000, the bank has a lot to lose if you default on your mortgage payments.
 Banks want to make sure that the money they lend you is protected and appraisals are one of the ways they do that.